XOXO Gossip Insights

 In order to make the visualisation simpler and more transparent, the number of edges and nodes must be reasonably reduced.
 Thus, the nodes are filtered again by selecting only the up to thirty nodes with the highest weighting.
 This ensures that all necessary contextual information is retained between the nodes, while at the same time the graph becomes simpler to read.

-- Keyword extraction based on POS patterns because of noisy social media data.
+- POS patterns-based keyword extraction in noisy social media data.

-- Balanced and meaningful selection of keywords through ranking and selection.
+- Balanced and meaningful selection of keywords through ranking.

-- Maintaining the balance between detail and overview within the visualisation.
+- Maintaining the visual balance between detail and overview.

 Nevertheless, the final prototype provides a solid base which can already be used.
 Of course, there are dozens of ideas ready to improve extraction and visualisation.

 P.S. thanks a million to Brandwatch, my internal supervisors Dr. Dan Chalmers & Yanick Nedderhoff, the Stuttgart-based Team Awesome, the Data Science team in Brighton as well as all the UX research participants.
 It was an honour.